 Building an effective ITSM reporting framework starts with connecting IT metrics directly to business outcomes.
 Too many organizations track vanity metrics that look impressive but fail to improve service delivery and customer satisfaction.

 The key is distinguishing between daily metrics and strategic KPIs.
 Daily metrics track routine service delivery, while strategic KPIs link directly to organizational goals.
-Every metric you measure should serve a clear strategic purpose.
-When deciding which IT metrics to track, you should carefully consider the implications for the IT department and the business, making sure that every measured metric serves a strategic purpose.
+Every metric you measure should serve a clear purpose.
+When deciding which IT metrics to track, consider their impact on both the IT department and the broader business.

 Avoid the temptation to create generic, tell-all reports for large audiences.
 Instead, meet with key stakeholders and agree on the right measurements to help them achieve their specific goals.
 This targeted approach makes your reporting actually influence decision-making.
 Consider the following metric types, their business impact, reporting frequency, and which stakeholders would be most interested in that kind of KPI.